 - Use skills-based hiring initiatives—Traditional resumes and interviews often don’t showcase the right things when it comes to IT.
 Skills-based hiring initiatives like hack-a-thons and coding challenges showcase a candidate’s ability to solve real problems—even if he or she doesn’t perform well in an interview.

-- Think beyond skills, too—Look for candidates who have a broad range of abilities, including collaborative problem solving and the mindset to achieve company goals and initiatives as a value contributor.
+- Think beyond skills, too—Look for candidates who have a broad range of abilities, including collaborative problem-solving and the mindset to achieve company goals and initiatives as valued contributors.